jgillham/impress/README.md

  1. Create an issue.
  2. Fork the repository.
  3. Fix the issue.
- 4. Create a poll request.
+ 4. Create a pull request.

 <b>
 Note: